 Many retail shoppers do not realize that part of the reason they pay high prices on certain merchandise (i.e., electronics, health & beauty aids, and cosmetics) is that they are absorbing the cost of product loss sustained by the company.
 In the retail world, this loss is referred to as “shrink.”
 Shrink encompasses losses from vendor billing errors, warehouse shipping errors, internal theft, and of course, external loss, better known as shoplifting.
 Most consumers believe shoplifting is a big part of loss sustained by retail stores.
 We can tell you that, in actuality, the most loss is incurred through internal theft and dishonesty.
-Thus the focus of the store’s Loss Prevention personnel (hereafter referred to as LP) is investigating internal issues.
+Thus the focus of the store’s Loss Prevention personnel is investigating internal issues.
 This leaves the store vulnerable to shoplifters.

 Six-Step Method For Detecting Shoplifters

 Most professional shoplifters are very familiar with policy and procedures used by most major retailers, as they all employ a six-step method to shoplifter detention.
-If one element of the six steps is not present or missed, the LP personnel are not allowed to approach or detain the individual (s).
+If one element of the six steps is not present or missed, the Loss Prevention personnel are not allowed to approach or detain the individual (s).
 Instead, they must go into prevention mode and take steps to try and “scare” or “intimidate” individual(s) into discarding merchandise prior to exiting the store.

 The six steps to a shoplifter detection and detention involve observing the subject enter the department, make a selection, conceal merchandise, maintaining 100% surveillance to ensure that they do not discard merchandise prior to leaving the store, and of course, the failure to pay for the merchandise.